THE GEORGIA ORNITHOLOGICAL SOCIETY RESOURCE SHARING POLICY

 Ideally, meeting announcements should include as much information as possible on programs and field trips, as an inducement to attend.
 Therefore, these details should be finalized at least three to four months prior to each meeting.

 Once a meeting locale has been selected, GOS members in or familiar with the area may be willing to assist in the development of programs and field trips.
 Such assistance ranges from merely suggesting possibilities to assuming responsibility for all arrangements.

-The Executive Committee has authorized a $250 honorarium for the Friday and Saturday night speakers.
+The Executive Committee will determine honoraria amounts for speakers.
 These honoraria may either be provided as a check to each speaker, or can be donated to a charity chosen by the speakers.
 In some instances it may be necessary to increase the honorarium in order to attract an especially prominent speaker, but this should not be done frequently or it will be difficult to pay for meeting expenses with registration and banquet fees.
 Increased honorariums must be approved by the Executive Committee.
 Friday night programs often feature speakers who have received grants from GOS, particularly graduate students, and have been asked to provide presentations to the membership concerning their accomplishments with the society’s money.
 If this is the case, GOS will pay the speaker’s expenses, but will not provide an honorarium.

 GOS meeting planners should try to recruit speakers and especially field trip leaders from the area in which the meeting is to be held.
 Field Trip Leaders should be GOS members unless precluded by location or regulation.
 If the meeting speakers are notable birders, try to recruit them to lead or co-lead one or more field trips.